wendehals/bricks-cli/docs/scripting.md

 # Scripting

-The bricks-cli supports executing scripts contained in *.bricks files.
+The bricks-cli supports executing scripts contained in *.bricks-cli files.
 The scripts are made up of commands working with expressions describing part collections.
 Have a look at the following example:

     a := set(8880-1)
     save(sort(subtract(allParts, a)))